 Mount Washington – White Mountains, New Hampshire

 Forgotten White Mountains – When most think about the New Hampshire White Mountains, the beauty of the region first comes to mind.
 The mighty Mount Washington rules the Presidential Range and keeps visitors of the area busy for hours.
 And during the winter months, ski areas offer an unforgettable view of the mountains blanketed in snow.
 The White Mountains are an outdoor lover’s paradise.

 What I just described is tourism (camping, fishing, hiking, skiing, etc.) and it has been a big part of the White Mountains since the early days.
 And it has been said the historic August 1826 Willey landslide tragedy in Crawford Notch had a connection to the rise of tourism in America.
 Now in the 21st century, historical sites are of great interest to many, so today I am going to share a few photos of the forgotten White Mountains.

 Mount Washington Cog Railway – General Area of the Skyline Switch

 Cog Railway Hotel Proposal, Mt Washington – As you look at the above image can you imagine a 35 room hotel along the Cog Railway in the area you see?
 I know, it seems far-fetched.
 But the reality is the Mount Washington Cog Railway is in the early stages of “possibly” building a lodge and restaurant in the area of the Skyline switch along the railway.
 I am not joking, a hotel in the fragile alpine zone environment.

 Public information suggests the proposed hotel will be along the railroad about a mile below the summit, near the Skyline switch.
-I believe the Skyline switch is in the above section of the railroad (behind the rock cairn).
-The included images help visualize the general area of the proposed hotel building site on Mount Washington.
+The Skyline switch is in the above section of the railroad (behind the rock cairn).
+And the included images help visualize the general area of the proposed hotel building site on Mount Washington.